railsuser2014/openobject-doc-book-en/source/book/3/3_7/company_financial_analysis.rst

 *  *Fixed Assets* : in a going concern, the value of fixed assets are covered in the first place by owners' capital and in the second place by all of the long term liabilities.
 Ideally this indicator will be greater than 1.

-.. tip::   **Advice**  *Calculation of indicators*
+.. tip:: Calculation of indicators

-	Calculating indicators can take quite a while in Open ERP because you have to analyze the whole company's accounting entries.
+	Calculating indicators can take quite a while in Open ERP because you have to analyse the whole company's accounting entries.

 	So it's best not to calculate all of the indicators at once, but just a small selection to keep calculation time within limits.